ring-lang/ring/marketing/pwct/README.md

 * The generated steps tree (instead of source code) provides a chance for Maximum Readability

+* The generated steps could replace many lines of source code (Higher Abstraction)

+* The generated steps could be in many locations at the same time

+* Interaction with a tree (Steps Tree) provide the ability to control many nodes (Parent & Children) together (Faster)

 # Web and Mobile versions

 We can use PWCT on Desktop, Web & Mobile platforms.